Compositional Imprecise Probability

 Lower and upper expectations

 With a credal set, you compute bounds on expectations.
 The lower expectation is the minimum expected value over all distributions in the set.
 The upper expectation is the maximum.
-These brackets tell you the range of possible answers โ how uncertain you are.
+These brackets tell you how uncertain you are.

 Graded monads โ imprecision levels

-Different amounts of imprecision form a graded monad.
-The grade tracks how much imprecision you have.
-Grade 0 = precise (one distribution).
-Higher grades = wider credal sets.
-Composition accumulates imprecision โ the grade adds up, just like effect grades in ๐ Gaboardi 2021.
+Different levels of imprecision form a graded monad.
+The grade tracks how wide the credal set is: grade 0 = precise (one distribution), higher grades = wider sets.
+Composition accumulates grades, just like effect grades in ๐ Gaboardi 2021.

 The bridge โ graded monads = Markov categories